tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-0.md

 # About this Web App Tutorial Series
 ## I. Overview
-This series of tutorials will get you started in creating web applications, which are *client-server* applications in which the client code runs in a web browser.
+This series of tutorials/lecture notes will get you started in creating web applications, which are *client-server* applications in which the client code runs in a web browser.

 ## II.
 Prerequisite knowledge
 - The HTML/CSS which we covered in this class